 Hashtag Your Bash

-Just about anywhere you have young adults gathered together, you’re also going to have images and posts about what they’re doing popping up on social media.
-A party is the perfect place for multiple posting opportunities, so give your graduation party a hashtag (#emmasgradbash, #gradpartyforus) for kids to use when posting their updates.
+Anywhere you have young adults gathered together you’re also going to have images and posts about what they’re doing popping up on social media.
+A party is a perfect place for multiple posting opportunities, so give your graduation party a hashtag (#emmasgradbash, #gradpartyforus) for them to use when posting their updates.
 This way they can keep up on everything to do with the event and maybe even get their hashtag to trend.
-And who doesn’t want a trending graduation bash?

 03 of 20

 Another fun idea inspired by social media is to broadcast a portion of the party via livestream.
-You don’t have to livestream the entire event, but maybe plan ahead about a certain aspect that would be cool to feature, such as all of the graduates doing a trendy dance, making speeches or playing a goofy party game.
+You don’t have to livestream the entire event but maybe plan ahead about a certain aspect that would be cool to feature.
+That might include all of the graduates doing a trendy dance, making speeches, or playing a goofy party game.

 04 of 20